shekharkrishna7/Intro/README.md

 - 👋 Hi, I’m @shekharkrishna7
-- 👀 I’m interested in Python, Javascript and C#
+- 👀 I’m interested in Python and Javascript
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Python and Web Development
 - 📫 How to reach me: Message me on LinkedIn https://www.linkedin.com/in/shekharkrishna-nirnakar/